K3ra-y/Sustainability_Survey/Milestone3/Milestone3.md

 Interpreting the coefficients:

   - Example of slope interpretation: For `self_rating_before`, one unit increase in `self_rating_before`, there is a ~0.67 increase in the expected value of recycling frequency (in log odds scale), given that all of the other variables in the model are constant.
 A positive slope indicates a tendency for the response level to increase as the predictor increases.

--   Example of intercept interpretation: ~5.49 is the expected log odds of recycle "usually" versus "always" when all the predictors are 0.
+  - Example of intercept interpretation: ~5.49 is the expected log odds of recycle “usually” versus “always” when all the predictors are 0.

 Multiplicative effect of the confounders are explored below: